openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 ## Implementation Details Notes/Constraints

 ### Installer Resources
-The user provides a list of subnets to the installer in the openstack platform section of the install-config.yaml.
+If a user wants to use a pre-existing subnet, they can provide the installer with the ID of that subnet.
+The installer needs to have the authorization and quota to provision the necessary ports and resources on that subnet.

 ```yaml
 apiVersion: v1